TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/Widget/Paginate.rst

     QueryResultInterface

 :aspect:`Description`
     Not the result objects themselves, but the object from the Repository which contains the data needed to reproduce the SQL command.
 The SQL statement object and the SQL command aren't allowed here, as Extbase won't be able to work out how to implement the LIMIT attribute which controls the division of the data into paginated results.

-   :Default value:
+:aspect:`Default value`

 :aspect:`Required`
     Yes

 as
 ~~